Minimal Config for Doom Emacs as a React/TS IDE

 Installing vterm

 In order to compile vterm, you'll need Cmake, libtool, and libtool-bin.
-It turns out that the libtool-bin executable is not included in the libtool package so you'll have to install it seperately.
+It turns out that the libtool-bin executable is not included in the libtool package so you'll have to install it separately.

 End Result